 For instructions on how to use the A-Coil to record electrocorticography (ECoG) and electromyography (EMG), and electrogastrogram (EGG), see the Implantation chapter of the Telemetry Manual.

-[10-APR-24] We make straight, silicone-insulated, solid-wire electrode by soldering a solid wire into the spring before we coat with silicone.
+[10-APR-24] We make straight, silicone-insulated, solid-wire electrodes by soldering a solid wire into the spring before we coat with silicone.
 In order to hold a reliable coat of silicone, the wire must be at least 125 μm in diameter.
 Our M-Wire is 125 μm bare silver wire we have soldered into a spring and insulated.

 We can use the tip of the M-Wire as an electrode of diameter 125 μm, or we can remove some of the silicone insulation to make a longer electrode.
 We remove silicone from the end by cutting around the wire with a sharp scalpel and a gentle hand, then removing the detatched silicone segment.